-As part of our risk-based approach for the management of a responsible supply chain, Stratasys identified the suppliers from which it made purchases over a specified amount during 2022.
+As part of our risk-based approach for the management of a responsible supply chain, Stratasys identified the suppliers from which it made purchases over a specified amount during 2024.
 We assessed two primary risks in our supply chain while trying to move towards the goal of sourcing the necessary Conflict Minerals from smelters or refiners that have received a conformant or active designation from the RMI or other Third Party Audit bodies, such as the LBMA: (1) the risk of not receiving timely and accurate information from the supplier; and (2) the risk of not being able to replace a supplier due to reasons such as volume, ease of replacement, complexity of relationship and criticality to business operations.

-In order to segment our suppliers into three risk levels (high, medium and low) we have identified and assessed Conflict Minerals-related risks based on suppliers' and manufacturers' characteristics, such as our spend with a supplier during calendar year 2022 and the extent to which we are dependent upon any particular manufacturer or supplier as well as the availability of alternative suppliers.
-This segmentation allowed us to invest our risk mitigation efforts according to the level of supplier risk.
+In order to segment our suppliers into three risk levels (high, medium and low) we have identified and assessed Conflict Minerals-related risks based on suppliers' and manufacturers' characteristics, such as the amount we have spent with a supplier during calendar year 2024 and the extent to which we are dependent upon any particular manufacturer or supplier as well as the availability of alternative suppliers.
+This segmentation allowed us to prioritize our risk mitigation efforts based on the level of supplier risk.

-We have identified, to the best of our efforts, the smelters or refiners in our minerals supply chain by conducting a supply chain inquiry using, at a minimum, version 6.01 or higher of the CMRT, requesting suppliers and manufactures to identify smelters or refiners and the likely country of origin of the Conflict Minerals in products or product components that they supply to Stratasys.
-In addition, Stratasys compared smelters or refiners identified by the supply chain survey against the list of facilities that have received a have received a conformant or active designation the RMAP (the RMI's "Responsible Minerals Assurance Process") and other independent Third Party Audit programs.
+We have identified, to the best of our efforts, the smelters or refiners in our minerals supply chain by conducting a supply chain inquiry using, at a minimum, version 6.4 or higher of the CMRT, requesting suppliers and manufactures to identify smelters or refiners and the likely country of origin of the Conflict Minerals in products or product components that they supply to Stratasys.
+In addition, Stratasys compared smelters or refiners identified by the supply chain survey against the list of facilities that have received a conformant or active designation under the RMI's RMAP and other independent third-party audit programs.

-As part of the risk assessment phase, we identified that 66% of our in-scope suppliers have policy in place that addresses the Conflict Minerals sourcing and 56%% do not provide us with products containing Conflict Minerals.
+As part of the risk assessment phase, we identified that 67.61% of our in-scope suppliers have a policy in place that addresses the Conflict Minerals sourcing and 55.68% do not provide us with products containing Conflict Minerals.